 The member concerned needs to give notice to the Greffier by 5pm on the day before the statement is to be made.
 The Bailiff may grant a person leave to make a statement during a meeting without the required notice if he is satisfied that it relates to an urgent matter of public importance.

-A chairman of a committee or panel must get the approval of his committee or panel on the content of any statement he wishes to make.
-Any matter which is formally presented to the States by a minister requires a Ministerial Decision to be uploaded onto the Livelink system.
+A chair of a committee or panel must get the approval of their committee or panel on the content of any statement they wish to make.
+Any matter which is formally presented to the States by a minister requires a Ministerial Decision.

 There is a 15 minute question period after a statement has been made, during which time members may ask questions of the members who made the statement, regarding its contents, but it should not become the pretext of a debate.
 The period of questioning can be extended by a further 15 minutes, should the Assembly agree.